With retailers squeezing profits and labor costs on the rise, most cookware companies are moving production overseas.

 - Requires special cleaning care and knowledge of stainless steel cooking to prevent sticking and discoloration

-All-Clad is a top-of-the-line brand, but if you’re on a budget, you can also get great results from less expensive, direct-to-consumer brands like Made In (made in the USA) or Misen (made in China).
+All-Clad is a top-of-the-line brand, but if you’re on a budget, you can also get great results from less expensive, direct-to-consumer brands like Made In (made in Italy) or Misen (made in China).

 Yet, if you’re ready to splurge, I recommend All-Clad.
 It’s a brand I’ve stood by for years and use in my kitchen.
 Although it’s pricey, you can usually find great deals for All-Clad on Amazon and All-Clad.com.

-If you’re looking for American-made cookware that won’t break the bank, Made In is the best option.
+If you want high-quality, American-made stainless steel cookware that won’t break the bank, Heritage Steel is a top contender.

 Exterior Material | Stainless steel |